Cooper T59

 The standard gearbox reverted to the Jack Knight modified ERSA, now in 5 speed form, the previously unpopular Renault alternative for the Mk2 being dropped.

-Although MRP thinned a little overall, they continued to support the marque in some numbers and it fell to Richard Attwood to chalk up this model’s first victory, at Silverstone, the precursor to more than 30 race wins for numerous teams and privateers.
+Although MRP thinned a little overall, they continued to support the marque in some numbers and it fell to Richard Attwood to chalk up this mode’s first victory, at Silverstone, the precursor to more than 30 race wins for numerous teams and privateers.

 The “twins” had some good wins individually on the continent, augmented by Denis Hulme on occasion and at Karlskoga they produced another of their set piece 1st & 2nd finishes.